Iphex/DPMBot/README.md

 # DPMBot
-A Discord Bot written in Python using Discord.py for Minecraft Server Queries
+A Discord Bot written in Python using Discord.py and mcstatus for Minecraft Server Queries With Various Commands like:

+#mc or #status > Checks the server status, Gotta add a picture here
+#list > lists the current online players
+#info > Gives a little info about the bot
+#help > Gives all commnands

+It also works with Rich Presence, showing the current server Status, Players Playing and Ping

 ## Getting Started
 You have to create a discord bot, and add it to your server.